A Convex Hull Cheapest Insertion Heuristic for Precedence Constrained Traveling Salesperson Problems or Sequential Ordering Problems: Nearest Neighbor Heuristic

-The NNH is a fast and simple greedy selection rule \cite{dacey1960selection} that is known experimentally to perform reasonably well in TSP problems.
-Starting from a defined or randomly selected initial node, the NNH developed for the TSP assigns the nearest unvisited node as the next node until all nodes are contained in the path.
-By adapting this to only insert unvisited feasible nodes that respect precedence and cargo capacity constraints, it is possible to ensure that m-PDTSP tours that are constructed are always feasible.
-Further, multiple feasible tours with varying cargo states are generated by initiating the tour at every location and accounting for the cargo constraints associated with that node.
+The benchmark for the proposed ACHCI algorithm is the Nearest Neighbor (NN) which is known experimentally to perform reasonably well \cite{charikar1997constrained} and is commonly seen in constrained TSP literature \cite{grigoryev2018solving,bai2020efficient,kumar2013traveling,nunes2016decentralized,edelkamp2018integrating}.
+It is a fast and simple greedy selection rule \cite{dacey1960selection} that can easily be modified to account for constraints in the problem formulation.
+Starting from a defined or randomly selected initial node, the NN algorithm assigns the nearest unvisited node as the next node until all nodes are contained in the path.
+By modifying this slightly to only consider unvisited feasible nodes as the next node, it can be adapted for precedence-constraints, as follows: \begin{enumerate}[\textit{Step} 1:] \item Initiate the subtour as the depot \item Add the closest feasible node to the end of the subtour \item Repeat step 2 until all the nodes are included \item Return to the depot \end{enumerate}